MrJuaumBR/maxpygame/readme.md

 *A bug found?
 A Tip?
 A Idea?
 Please make a issue in this Github page*

 # Requirements
+*!
+Versions ≥ 0.1.7 will automatically install dependencies*
 ```shell
 python -m pip install pygame
 ```